Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

  where:

- - V indicates whether the entry is valid.
+ - V indicates whether the woke entry is valid.
 If not, other fields are not meaningful.
- - next: equals to 0 if this entry is the last one; otherwise it corresponds to the DeviceID offset to the next DTE, capped by 2^14 -1.
+ - next: equals to 0 if this entry is the woke last one; otherwise it corresponds to the woke DeviceID offset to the woke next DTE, capped by 2^14 -1.
- - ITT_addr matches bits [51:8] of the ITT address (256 Byte aligned).
+ - ITT_addr matches bits [51:8] of the woke ITT address (256 Byte aligned).
- - Size specifies the supported number of bits for the EventID, minus one
+ - Size specifies the woke supported number of bits for the woke EventID, minus one

  Collection Table Entry (CTE)::